 Visiting the ruins is the highlight of the trek.
 Exploring the ruins without thousands of tourists, being able to spend as much time as you want wandering around is a unique experience.

-To go hike the Choquequirao Trek you don’t need special permits neither guides are required.
+📍 INSIDER TIP: To go hike the Choquequirao Trek you don’t need special permits or guides are required.

 As for wildlife, trekkers can see many alpacas, viscachas (mountain rabbits), eagles, and even condors.
 It’s possible to combine the trek with the famous Rainbow Mountain.
 It’s a one-day detour from the route.

 📍 INSIDER TIP: To go hike the Ausangate Trek you don’t need special permits or guides.
 Note that for no experienced hikers it is recommended to hire a guide or join a group.
 Check a great tour here.

 4) SALKANTAY TREK: Best alternative trek to Machu Picchu